 Treatments and drugs

 Ideally, lazy eye treatment begins in early childhood — when the complicated connections between the eye and the brain are forming.
 Depending on the cause and the degree to which your child's vision is affected, treatment options may include:

-For most children with lazy eye, proper treatment improves vision within weeks to several months — and the earlier treatment begins, the better.
-Although research suggests that the treatment window extends through at least age 17, results are better when treatment begins in early childhood.
+For most children with lazy eye, proper treatment improves vision within weeks to several months — and the earlier the treatment is started, the better.
+Although research suggests that the treatment window extends through the teenage years, results are better when treatment begins in early childhood.